synthql/SynthQL/packages/docs/docs/200-query-language/composition.md

 SynthQL is designed for composition and lets you achieve this in several ways.
 Let's see a few examples:

-## Defining views
+## Defining fragments

 The first step towards reusable queries is to be able to give a name to a table + columns.
-I call these `views` and they can be defined as follows
+I call these `fragments` and they can be defined as follows

 ```ts
 // A view over the pets table